 Can users be created with expiration dates?

 Yes—users can be created with a predefined expiration date.
-This is ideal for short-term employees, contractors, or students & staff in schools or universities.
-Additionally, email alerts can be automatically generated to notify managers of new account creation or upcoming expiry.
+This is ideal for short-term employees, contractors, or students and staff in schools or universities.
+Additionally, email alerts can be automatically generated to notify managers of new account creations or upcoming expirations.

 Yes.
-IAM has the capability to programmatically create AD groups based on attributes available from the HR/SIS system.
-For example, a group could be created based on the title “Office Administrator” and employees with that designation would automatically be added to the group.
+Our solutions have the capability to programmatically create AD groups based on attributes available from the HR/SIS system.
+For example, a group could be created based on the title “Office Administrator,” and employees with that designation would automatically be added to the group.

 What is the run time for an account management process?

 Many factors affect the run time for provisioning process execution, including the number of employees, the number of changes, and the total number of systems connected.
 Most of our clients can run their processes every hour.
 We also provide the ability to run processes on-demand.

 How do you provision users to Google Workspace and Office 365?

 Tools4ever has developed connectors that tightly integrate with both Google Workspace and Office 365.
 These connectors run in conjunction with the provisioning processes, and changes in both systems are implemented immediately.
 Any action, including module licensing, can be addressed by our connectors.